What Goes into a Therapist’s Fees?

 Well, the answer is simple: because it represents just one person and one salary.
 A larger, for-profit system like a group practice or agency has to generate salaries and profit for many individuals.
 The overhead costs are much higher as well.
 In some cases, individual therapists are pushed to see more and more clients which can lead to burnout and compassion fatigue.
 The session fees are also usually higher as the therapist is only receiving a portion of that fee.
 The equation is even more complicated if the agency works with insurance as the insurance company also has to get their cut.

 For many, taking insurance is not always an option.
 Insurance companies provide low reimbursement rates to therapists (sometimes less than half of the session fee), which drives therapy prices up.
-They also require a formal diagnosis to proceed with treatment and they can even decide on the length or type of treatment they will cover.
+Insurance companies notoriously refuse to pay therapists at times in what is called a “clawback.”
+When this occurs, the therapist does not get paid and has to negotiate with the company to figure out why the claim was denied.
+Most therapists are not making enough money to be able to wait to get paid or risk not getting paid if they lack the time to deal with the claims.
+Many group practices and even solo practices that take insurance hire a separate employee, a biller, to take care of the insurance paperwork.
+This is another added expense.
+Also, insurance companies require a formal diagnosis to proceed with treatment and they can even decide on the length or type of treatment they will cover.
 Why should a company that does not even know the client get the final say over their treatment plan?
 Insurance can obviously be valuable in that it provides care for people who otherwise wouldn’t be able to afford it, but it is a nuanced choice for a therapist to work with it.
 In my case, I simply don’t accept insurance and instead I offer a number of sliding scale spots for clients in financial need.

 When you choose a solo therapist, you are not paying into a complex system.